dburr/linux-ibeacon/README.md

 =============

-This is a Python script that creates an Apple® [iBeacon®][IBEACON]-compatible Bluetooth LE beacon using Linux and a Bluetooth LE adapter.
+This is a Python script that creates an Apple® [iBeacon®][IBEACON]-compatible Bluetooth LE beacon using a computer running Linux and a Bluetooth LE adapter.

 What You Need
 -------------

 You need a computer capable of running Linux.
 It can be a desktop or notebook PC, or any of the various single-board computers that are popular nowadays such as the [Raspberry Pi][PI] or [Arduino YUN][YUN].
+It must have Python 2.6 or 2.7 installed.
+This script does not need any special Python libraries or modules, just the ones that come standard with Python.

-Your version of Linux must be compatible with the new [Bluetooth 4.0 Low Energy][BLE] standard.
+Your version of Linux must be compatible with the new [Bluetooth 4.0 Low Energy (LE)][BLE] standard.
 Currently this requires version 3.5 or greater of the Linux kernel.
 You will also need version 5.0 or greater of [BlueZ][BLUEZ], the Linux Bluetooth stack and associated tools.